TorjeAmundsen/ApexSensRandomizer/README.md

 ### Game directory & launch options

-Press the `Auto` button in the top right to attempt to automatically find your Apex Legends directory, or manually find your Apex Legends game directory through Steam by right clicking Apex Legends, going to Properties..., Local Files, Browse, and copy your game path (the base game directory, not any deeper folder) into the `Game directory` field (or browse to it with the `Browse...` button).
+Press the `Auto-detect` button in the top right to attempt to automatically find your Apex Legends directory, or manually find your Apex Legends game directory through Steam by right clicking Apex Legends, going to Properties..., Local Files, Browse, and copy your game path (the base game directory, not any deeper folder) into the `Game directory` field (or browse to it with the `Browse...` button).

 Example path from my system: `E:\SteamLibrary\steamapps\common\Apex Legends`